msecrist-couchbase/smallcb-training-capella/README.md

   web/app-server
     which starts container
-      (e.g., docker run -rm SAFE SAFE whatever), communicates via stdin/stdout
+      (e.g., docker run -rm SAFE SAFE whatever), communicates via stdin/stdout,
-      perhaps using "docker attach CONTAINER"
+      perhaps using "docker attach CONTAINER"?
     when done, shuts down the container instance and restarts it cleanly (ahead of time), in preparation for next request,
         to reduce cold start window?
-      starts couchbase, too,
-        depending if we're using a local couchbase

-perhaps can docker pause/unpause to reduce footprint?
+perhaps can use docker pause/unpause feature to reduce footprint?

 --------------------------
-have a pool of container instances which are ready to go...
+also have a pool of container instances which are ready to go...

-  db-1, db-2, db-3, db-4, etc?

-  perhaps write a file on whether db-X is ready to use?
+  smallcb1, smallcb2, smallcb3, smallcb4, etc.

 ----------------
 diagnosis links